Session reliability policy settings

 Session reliability timeout

-This setting specifies the length of time, in seconds, the session reliability proxy waits for a user to reconnect before allowing the session to be disconnected.
+This setting specifies the length of time, in seconds.
+This time is the time that the session reliability proxy waits for a user to reconnect before allowing the session to be disconnected.

-By default, this is set to 180 seconds, or three minutes.
+By default, the timeout is set to 180 seconds, or three minutes.